-Check out this 2.4-mile each way out-and-back trail.
-Generally considered an easy route, it takes an average of 1 h 6 min to complete.
-This trail is great for birding, hiking, and walking.
+Check out Terrell's Island - which features two trails!
+The Frank and Alice Kachur Trail is 2.1 miles one way - and the Schoolhouse Trail is 1.5 miles one way!
+These trails are great for biking, hiking, and walking.
 Dogs are welcome and may be off-leash in some areas.
 Water surrounds both sides of this unique trail as you walk along the breakwall on Lake Butte des Morts.
 Terrell’s Island has abundant wildlife and stunning views of the sunset.
 This 1,200-acre wetland is a beautiful spot for birdwatching and kayaking.

 If you’re looking for an extended walk, check out the Wiouwash Trail.
 The south end of the trail, which stretches from Oshkosh to Hortonville is about 22 miles long.
 Trail-goers will enjoy a diverse landscape and abundant wildlife.
 The flat, crushed limestone trail is great for long walks, bike rides or anyone training for an upcoming marathon.

 All the trails on this list are great for walkers, bikers and also pets.
 If you do plan to walk your pet, you must keep it on a leash (Please be courteous of others and pick up after your pets).
 If you’re looking for more trails to explore, check out the Tribal Heritage Crossing, Mascoutin Valley State Trail or Waukua Creek.